asimwe1/rust_chatapp/site/guide/4-requests.md

 customizable **404 error** is returned.

 Routes are attempted in increasing _rank_ order.
-Rocket chooses a default ranking from -4 to -1, detailed in the next section, for all routes, but a route's rank can also be manually set with the `rank` attribute.
-To illustrate, consider the following routes:
+Rocket chooses a default ranking from -6 to -1, detailed in the next section, but a route's rank can also be manually set with the `rank` attribute.
+To illustrate, consider the following
+routes:

 ```rust
 #[get("/user/<id>")]